Alvis Stalwart Original Parts

 Service History

-The Stalwart entered service with the British Army in 1966 and quickly became a versatile workhorse, serving in a variety of roles, including supply transport, troop carrier, field ambulance, and reconnaissance vehicle.
+The Stalwart entered service with the British Army in 1963 (the Mark 2 was introduced in 1966).
+It quickly became a versatile workhorse, serving in a variety of roles, including supply transport for ammunition, fuel and mines.
 It was particularly well-suited for operations in difficult terrain or in areas with limited road infrastructure.

-The Stalwart’s amphibious capabilities made it particularly valuable in amphibious assaults and riverine operations.
-It could cross water obstacles without the need for bridges or ferries, and its ability to travel cross-country made it well-suited for operations in coastal areas or along inland waterways.
+The Stalwart’s amphibious capabilities made it particularly valuable in amphibious assaults and riverine operations; but it did need service afterwards to remove water from it’s wheel stations and constant velocity joints.
+It could cross water obstacles without the need for bridges or ferries, and its ability to travel cross-country made it well-suited for operations in coastal areas or along inland waterways supporting front line tanks and artillery units.

 Alvis Stalwart